AndersenJordan/dockerised-dashboard-in-linux/README.md

 	$ bash run-me.sh

 	This script performs the following actions.
-If the bash command above does not execute properly, these actions can be run individually and in order to achieve the same outcome.
+If the bash command above does not execute properly, these actions can be run individually and in the order they appear to achieve the same outcome.

 		A. Pull PostgreSQL image from Docker Hub

 		B. Create and run a Docker container named 'postgresContainer' using the PostgreSQL Docker image.
-The container is assigned to port 5432 with a basic password (pass123).
+The container is assigned to port 5432 with the basic password: pass123

 		C. pip install Python requirements

 		D. Run Python script to generate results for Tests and Viusalisations

-		E. Stops Docker container
+		E. Stop Docker container

+		F. Remove Docker container

 # Data quality issue: Duplicate field
 There is a duplicate field 'bone_slim_top' in the 'member_scans.csv' sample file.
 The duplicate fields are identical; therefore, only the first of the two was ingested.

 # Results from the Tests and Viusalisations
 The results of each Test and Visualisation can be found in the 'results' folder.
 The outcomes and approaches used for each Test and Visualisation are described below.
-This section is to be considered the 'Data Quality Dashboard' requested in the final item under the Visualisations section of the assessment document.
-There were no time series data; therefore, the 'Time Series Plot' item was ignored.
 ## Tests
 1. Data Integrity and 4.
 Data Completeness